Q: How do I know whether an email message is safe to open?

 5. The offer seems too good to be true: There is an old saying that if something seems too good to be true, it probably is.
 That saying holds especially true for email messages.
 If you receive a message from someone unknown to you who is making big promises, then the message is probably a scam.
 After all, why would a Nigerian prince you don’t know contact you to help him smuggle money out of his country?

 Intrigued?
-Read my next column for five more tips to identify email that isn’t worth your trust.
+Read my next column for 5 more tips that an email isn’t worth your trust.